How to find online bargains

 - a computer with an internet connection

-If you know exactly which product you’re looking for, price comparison websites are an effective way of finding the website that’s selling it the cheapest.
-Sites such as Kelkoo and Money Expert search the internet for the best deals and then list them for you.
-All you need to do is type in the name of the product you’re looking for and click the looking glass.
+If you know exactly which product you’re looking for, price comparison websites are an effective way of finding the cheapest online merchant.
+Sites such as Kelkoo and Money Saving Expert search the internet for the best deals and then list them for you.
+All you need to do is type in the name of the product you’re looking for and click the magnifying glass.

-Be warned: as retailers can pay to be listed high on price comparison sites, it’s advisable to look at a few different ones to find the best deal.
+Be warned however that retailers can pay to have their website listed at the top of price comparison sites, so it’s advisable to look at a few different ones to find the best deal.
 Go to our online guide on how to compare prices to find out more.

 You can join or sign up to different sites and enter your email address to receive a weekly email newsletter.
 For more information, see How to find discount codes.

 Bargains can be found by browsing large shopping websites such as eBay and Amazon.
 Second-hand items are likely to be discounted and more unusual items may be less popular and therefore cheaper.
 Each site has a page dedicated to the latest discounts on offer – click Daily Deals on eBay and Today’s Deals on Amazon for reduced price items.